Featured photo: Matthew Addicks

 I visited Pearsall Park and took the trails down to the river where I listened for birds.
 After I got to a good spot with a clear bird song nearby I opened the Merlin App and initiated Sound ID.

 Merlin immediately began recording and displaying a real-time spectrogram.
-As it recorded, bird species started to pop up on the screen as it identified a species.
+As it recorded, bird species started to pop up on the screen as it identified species.
 First, a Northern Cardinal popped up then, to my surprise, a White-eyed Vireo appeared on the screen.
 I began listening more intently and focused on the song of this new bird.

 Further down the trail, I heard the Vireo again much closer.
 Watch how Sound ID identified the bird: